sams96/sams96.github.io/_drafts/minor-planets.md

 %system.
 Near-Earth objects are asteroids or comets with a perihelion distance of
 \SI{1.3}{\astronomicalunit} or less.
-They can be split into four subgroups based on their orbit compared to Earth’s:
+They can be split into four subgroups based on their orbit compared to Earth's:
-Amors orbit completely outside it, Apollos orbit mostly outside, Atens orbit mostly inside, and Atiras orbit completely within Earth’s orbit.
+Amors orbit completely outside it, Apollos orbit mostly outside, Atens orbit mostly inside, and Atiras orbit completely within Earth's orbit.
-Apollos and Amors make up \SI{92}{\percent} of the near-Earth object population.</p>
+Apollos and Amors make up \SI{92}{\percent} of the near-Earth object population.

-<p>Trojans are asteroids that are gravitationally locked to one of the major
-planets, the largest trojan group being Jupiter’s, with \num{7039} identified Jovian trojans compared to only 22 identified Neptunian trojans.\footnote{From
+Trojans are asteroids that are gravitationally locked to one of the major planets, the largest trojan group being Jupiter's, with \num{7039} identified Jovian trojans compared to only 22 identified Neptunian trojans.\footnote{From
 	\url{https://minorplanetcenter.net/iau/lists/Trojans.html}, last updated
 	\DTMdisplaydate{2018}{10}{28}{-1} when retrieved}